rcravens/kit/README.md

 2. Run `kit <app> push <tag>` to tag and push the image to the configured container registry.
 3. Run `kit <app> deploy <dest>` where `<dest>` is one of the servers you set up.
 This will deploy your application to that server.

+## 5️⃣ Running Remote Commands
+To run a remote command for an application execute the following:

+`kit <app> run <srv> <cmd>`

+This will create a new container using the `<app>` image on the manager node of the Docker Swarm.
+Then it will execute `<cmd>` inside this new container.
+Once execution completes, the container is destroyed.

+Example: `kit laravel run prod php artisan migrate`.
+The image for the `laravel` app is used to create a container on the `prod` docker swarm manager node and then `php artisan migrate` is executed inside this container.

 # General Information (WIP)

 ## 📁 Directory Structure